-(34)(A)(iv)(a) A lawyer who has been appointed as a judge or court commissioner shall not be a respondent in the survey.
+(3)(A)(iv)(a) A lawyer who has been appointed as a judge or court commissioner shall not be a respondent in the survey.
 A lawyer who is suspended or disbarred or who has resigned under discipline shall not be a respondent in the survey.

-(34)(A)(iv)(b) With the approval of the Management Committee, a court commissioner may exclude an attorney from the list of respondents if the court commissioner believes the attorney will not respond objectively to the survey.
+(3)(A)(iv)(b) With the approval of the Management Committee, a court commissioner may exclude an attorney from the list of respondents if the court commissioner believes the attorney will not respond objectively to the survey.

-(34)(A)(v) Number of survey respondents.
+(3)(A)(v) Number of survey respondents.
 The Surveyor shall identify 180 respondents or all attorneys appearing before the court commissioner, whichever is less.
 All attorneys who have appeared before the active senior judge shall be sent a survey questionnaire as soon as possible after the hearing.

-(34)(A)(vi) Administration of the survey.
+(3)(A)(vi) Administration of the survey.
 Court commissioners shall be the subject of a survey approximately six months prior to the expiration of their term of office.
 Court commissioners shall be the subject of a survey during the second year of each term of office.
 Newly appointed court commissioners shall be the subject of a survey during the second year of their term of office and, at their option, approximately six months prior to the expiration of their term of office.

-(34)(A)(vii) Survey report.
+(3)(A)(vii) Survey report.
 The Surveyor shall provide to the subject of the survey, the subject's presiding judge, and the Judicial Council the number and percentage of respondents for each of the possible responses on each survey question and all comments, retyped and edited as necessary to redact the respondent's identity.

-(34)(B) Non-attorney Ssurveys.
+(3)(B) Non-attorney surveys.

 (3)(B)(i) Surveys of presiding judges and court staff regarding non-appellate senior judges.
 The Council shall measure performance of active senior judges by a survey of all presiding judges and trial court executives, or in the justice courts, the Justice Court Administrator, of districts in which the senior judge has been assigned.
 The presiding judge and trial court executive will gather information for the survey from anonymous questionnaires completed by court staff on the calendars to which the senior judge is assigned and by jurors on jury trials to which the senior judge is assigned.
 The Administrative Office of the Courts shall distribute survey forms with instructions to return completed surveys to the Surveyor.
-The survey questions will be based on the non-legal ability evaluation criteria in paragraph (2).
-The Surveyor shall provide to the subject of the survey, the subject's presiding judge, and the Judicial Council the number and percentage of respondents for each of the possible responses on each survey question and all comments, retyped and edited as necessary to redact the respondent's identity.
-The Judicial Council shall determine whether the qualitative assessment of the senior judge's judge indicates satisfactory performancesurvey scores are satisfactory.
+The survey questions will be based on the non-legal ability evaluation criteria in paragraph (2).The Surveyor shall provide to the subject of the survey, the subject's presiding judge, and the Judicial Council the responses on each survey question.
+The Judicial Council shall determine whether the qualitative assessment of the senior judge indicates satisfactory performance.